Schneegans/schneegans.github.io/_posts/2015-04-26-themes-for-gnome-pie.md

 <!--more-->

+<div class="adaptive-alert well">There is a <a href="/gnome-pie-themes.html">gallery of existing Gnome-Pie themes available</a>.
+You can download some themes there!
+If you create a new theme, just drop a note and I will add it to this collection!</div>

 The themes of Gnome-Pie are either installed to `/usr/share/gnome-pie/themes` or `/usr/local/share/gnome-pie/themes` - you can have a look at these to get an impression.

 When you create a new theme you should put it in your home directory in `~/.config/gnome-pie/themes`, there they'll discovered as well.